ducksouplab/ducksoup/README.md

 - may contain:

+  - namespace (string, defaults to "default") to group recordings under the same namespace (folder)
   - size (integer, defaults to 2) the size of the room (size == 1 for a mirror effect)
   - width (integer) of the video stream (default to 800)
   - height (integer) of the video stream (default to 600)